 About Richard Kish

 Richard Kish is a Nottingham-based writer and self-described mega geek, born in 1994.
-His love of literature led to a BA in English from the University of Cambridge and his writing skills and creativity have led to communications jobs in theatre, local government and higher education.
+His love of literature led to a BA in English from the University of Cambridge and a career in marketing and communications across the arts, local government, and higher education.

 He began his first novel at the age of 14 with the dream of getting it published by the time he was 25.
 That story would go on to become Richard’s debut novel, The Burning Ash.